dusk-network/dusk-protocol/consensus/basics/attestation.md

 When counting votes, each vote is multiplied by the power of the voter in the committee.
 For instance, if a member has 3 credits, his vote will be counted 3 times.

 Hence, the $CommitteeCredits$ parameter determines the maximum number of members in a committee, and, indirectly, the degree of distribution of the voting process.

-### Votes
-In the Validation and Ratification steps, members of the voting committees cast their vote on the validity of the block, and to ratify the result of the Validation step.

-Votes are in the form of BLS signatures, which allow them to be aggregated and verified together.
-This removes the necessity to store multiple signatures in the block or in the messages.
-Instead, a single aggregated signature, along with a *bitset* to indicate the signature of which committee members are included, is sufficient to validate the quorum on a candidate block.

-In particular, each vote is the digital signature of the hash of the following fields:
-  - the previous block's hash, which identifies both the round and the branch to which the candidate is for;
-  - the iteration number, to distinguish between votes for different candidates of the same round;
-  - the step number, to distinguish Validation and Ratification votes.
-  - the candidate block's hash, to ensure which candidate the vote is for;

 ### Step Numbers
 In some contexts, it is useful to numerically identify the SA step.